 - Emotional recognition and understanding (ERU).
 This involves the ability to figure out one’s own emotions and the emotions of others.

 - Empathy/callous unemotional traits (ECUT).
 This describes both strong sensitivity and strong insensitivity to other’s feelings.

 A high number of people with ADHD experience emotional dysregulation, particularly in the area of emotional reactivity.
 The association between ADHD and these areas of emotional dysregulation increases with age.

-Emotional dysregulation can cause problems for adults with ADHD ranging from misunderstandings in relationships to frustration with other drivers and automobile accidents.
+Emotional dysregulation can cause problems for adults with ADHD ranging from misunderstandings in relationships to

 Emotional dysregulation is not currently a formal symptom of ADHD in the Diagnostic and Statistical Manual of Mental Disorders, 5th edition (DSM-5) because it’s not a distinct feature of this neurodevelopmental disorder.